 In December 2019, an outbreak of COVID-19 was reported in Wuhan, China.
 On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic and on March 13, 2020, prior U.S. President Donald J. Trump declared the virus a national emergency.
 This highly contagious disease has spread to most of the countries in the world and throughout the United States, creating a serious impact on customers, workforces, and suppliers, disrupting economies and financial markets, and potentially leading to a world-wide economic downturn.
 It has caused a disruption of the normal operations of many businesses, including the temporary closure or scale-back of business operations and/or the imposition of either quarantine or remote work or meeting requirements for employees, either by government order or on a voluntary basis.
 The pandemic may impact the ability of our strategic partners to operate and fulfill their contractual obligations, and result in an increase in their costs and cause delays in performance.
-We may experience an impact to the timelines of any potential additional clinical and non-clinical development for sulopenem due to the worldwide spread of COVID-19.
-These effects, and the direct effect of the virus and any potential disruption on our operations, may negatively impact our ability to meet our strategic targets.
+We may experience an impact to the timelines of any potential distruption on our operations, may negatively impact our ability to meet our strategic targets.
 Our employees, in most cases, are working remotely due to safety concerns and using various technologies to perform their functions.
 We feel we have sufficient office and IT resources to allow employees to return to office work or work from home indefinitely based on the latest government advice.
 Additionally, the disruption and volatility in the global and domestic capital markets may increase the cost of capital and limit our ability to access capital.
 Both the health and economic aspects of COVID-19 are highly fluid and the future course of each is uncertain.
-For these reasons and other reasons that may come to light if the coronavirus pandemic and associated protective or preventati
+For these reasons and other reasons that may come to light if the coronavirus pandemic and associated protective or preventative measures expand, we may experience a material adverse effect on our business operations and financial condition; however, its ultimate impact is highly uncertain and su

 We cannot foresee if and when the outbreak of COVID-19 will be effectively contained, nor can we predict the severity and duration of its impact.
-COVID-19 has not yet had a significant impact on the Company's day to day operations but there can be no assurance that the continued spread of COVID-19 and the responsive measures taken to date will not impact patient enrolment on our ongoing Phase 1 clinical trial related to pediatric indications and the initiation of, and enrolment on, any additional clinical trial(s) conducted in response to the CRL.
-Additionally, the COVID-19 pandemic could impact the FDA's regulatory review process, including delays in the planned Type A meeting to identify the next steps as to the potential additional clinical and non-clinical work to support a potential resubmission of the NDA for approval of oral sulopenem following receipt of the CRL, other meetings related to planned or completed clinical trials, and ultimately the review and approval of our product candidates.
+COVID-19 has not yet had a significant impact on the Company's day to day operations but there can be no assurance that the continued spread of COVID-19 and the responsive measures taken to date will not impact patient enrolment on our ongoing Phase 1 clinical trial related to pediatric indications and any additional clinical trial(s) conducted in response to the CRL to support a potential resubmission of our NDA.
+Additionally, the COVID-19 pandemic could impact the FDA's regulatory review process, including delays in the requested Type B meeting to discuss the design of a potential new clinical trial to support a potential resubmission of our proval of oral sulopenem following receipt of the CRL in July 2021, meetings related to planned or completed clinical trials and ultimately the review and approval of our product candidates The FDA's review of any resubmitted NDA for the approval of oral sulopenem for the treatment of uUTI may be delayed due to COVID-19, including an inability to schedule, or delays in scheduling, meetings and inspections.
+Additionally, the COVID-19 pandemic may negatively impact our ability to initiate or complete future clinical trials, disrupt our regulatory and commercialization activities, and result in other adverse effects on our business and operations.